danbz/aesthetic-programming/7-VocableCode/Readme.md

 The last **if-else** conditional structure is set within the class's method, which is related to sketch 2.3 on checking if the text is off the canvas especially on the vertical y-axis.
 The method `this.isInvisible=function()` with the relational operator called **OR** (`||`), in which either one condition is needed to be 'true' (`if (this.yyyyy <= 4.34387 || this.yyyyy >= height+10.34387)`).
 Additionally, there is also an `else` statement to handle the results of such conditional checking.
 Therefore, it is read as if either one of the two conditions is met, the variable `status` will be assigned as 'notFalse' (this means the text is out of the screen in terms of the top or the bottom edge), and else if they are still remained on the screen, the variable `status` will be assigned as 'notTrue'.

-What is interesting here is the use of the value `notFalse` and `notTrue` as we tend to understand the boolean logic as the only absolute binary reality as 'true' or false'.
+What is interesting here is the use of the assigned value `notFalse` and `notTrue` as we tend to understand the boolean logic as the only absolute binary reality as 'true' or false'.
 We can then also relate this to the zeros and ones in which information is reduced into machine code.
 Arguably and conceptually, notFalse and notTrue give a wider possibility of imagining and voicing matters as this points at the becoming of more than the binary reality.

 ### 2.3 Reading JSON and Speaking Code
 ```